joycelemos73/pucpr-login-react/README.md

 ## Docker

-This project is configured to run in a Docker container.
+This project is configured to run as a regular React app in a Docker container.

 ### Building and Running with Docker